Skip to main content

-There's one thing that I never understood while doing checkout on various eCommerce websites.
-Why on Earth am I being asked for my payment card type?
-(I also wonder why I am asked for the actual number, but oh well).
-From a credit card number, it can easily be determined what card the actual user has who is ready to spend some money.
-I personally hate forms, so the less information I need to type in, the more appealing a site is.
-And fields such as the type of credit card really make no sense to me.
+There’s one thing I’ve never understood about eCommerce checkouts.
+Why am I being asked for my payment card type?
+(I also wonder why I’m asked for the actual number, but oh well.)
+From a credit card number, you can easily determine what card the user holds.
+I personally hate forms, so the less I need to type, the more appealing a site is.
+A “card type” dropdown makes zero sense to me.

-I can see a few reasons why a site would utilise a selector but none of these reasons are really valid:
+I can see a few reasons why a site might include one, but none of them hold up:

-Because I work with AngularJS these days, and because I read a great article on creating a shopping cart app using only AngularJS I thought I'd put together a custom filter to determine the type of the card using the credit card number only.
+Because I’ve been working with AngularJS and because I read a great article on creating a shopping cart app using only AngularJS, I thought I’d build a custom filter to determine the card type from the credit card number alone.

-AngularJS is equipped with filters that allow a subset of items from an array to be returned.
-This is absolutely magical - long lists can be filtered easily, there's no need to implement a backend search functionality.
-Filters can also transform the models, imagine if there is a date in an array returned from a database for example.
-Modifying the date to adhere to specific date formatting rules is as easy as specifying the format as a filter:
+AngularJS ships with filters that let a subset of items from an array be returned.
+It’s almost magical: long lists get filtered instantly without needing any backend search.
+Filters can also transform models.
+Imagine a date in an array returned from a database.
+Formatting that date is as simple as specifying the format as a filter:

-Let's talk a bit about credit/bank cards.
-The first digit of a credit card is called an MII - a Major Industry Identifier.
-This number represents the category of the organisation that has issued the card.
-The first six digits (including the MII) which are referred to as the Issuer Identification Number (IIN) identify the institution that has issued the card - and this is the information that is required to determine the credit card type.
-There are lots of online resources to get the lookup information from.
-Some of them actually go into discussing how to identify the bank that has issued the credit card.
+Let’s talk about credit/bank cards.
+The first digit is called an MII (Major Industry Identifier).
+It represents the category of the organisation that issued the card.
+The first six digits (including the MII), known as the Issuer Identification Number (IIN), identify the institution that issued the card.
+That’s the information we need to determine the credit card type.
+There are lots of online resources for the lookup data.
+Some even go into identifying the bank that issued the credit card.

-Credit card validity is also ensured by the Luhn algorithm - simply put, this checksum mechanism allows the verification of credit card numbers using some maths.
-I have incorporated this already existing piece of code into my filter.
+Credit card validity is also ensured by the Luhn algorithm.
+In short, this checksum mechanism verifies credit card numbers using some maths.
+I’ve incorporated this existing implementation into my filter.

 <input